Subchapter 08I – Revocation of Certificates and Other Disciplinary Actions

 If the person against whom a petition for disciplinary action is filed is a Board member or a Board employee, the Secretary Treasurer or Executive Director shall immediately notify that person and every member of the Board of the petition.
 The person against whom the petition was filed shall not participate in considering or acting on the petition.

-(b) The application for modification of discipline or for a new certificate shall be in writing, shall set out and, as appropriate, shall demonstrate good cause for the relief sought.
+(b) The application for modification of discipline shall be in writing and show good cause for the relief sought.
 The application for an individual shall be accompanied by at least three supporting recommendations, made under oath, from CPAs who have personal knowledge of the facts relating to the revocation and of the activities of the applicant since the discipline was imposed.
 The application for a CPA firm shall be accompanied by at least three supporting recommendations, made under oath, for each CPA partner, CPA member, or CPA shareholder from CPAs who have personal knowledge of the facts relating to the revocation and of the activities of the CPA partner, CPA member, or CPA shareholder since the discipline was imposed.

-(c) “Good cause” as used in Paragraph (b) of this Rule means that the applicant is completely rehabilitated with respect to the conduct which was the basis of the discipline.
+(c) “Good cause” as used in Paragraph (b) of this Rule means that the applicant is rehabilitated with respect to the conduct that was the basis of the discipline.
 Evidence demonstrating such rehabilitation shall include evidence that:

 (1) the person has not engaged in any conduct during the discipline period that, if that person had been licensed or registered during such period, would have constituted the basis for discipline pursuant to G.S.
 93-12(9);

 (2) the person has completed the sentence imposed with respect to any criminal conviction that constituted any part of the previous discipline; and